Easybuoy/ezekielekunola.blog/content/posts/2019-08-27-integrating-continous-integration-tools-to-node-api/index.md

 ## **Integrating Coveralls**
-The first thing to create an account on [Coveralls](https://coveralls.io), if you don't have one created yet.
+Create an account on [Coveralls](https://coveralls.io), if you don't have one created yet.

 After creating a Coveralls account, connect your Github to your Coveralls account.